paulozip/arauto/README.md

 # Run Streamlit
 streamlit run run.py
 ```

+# How to use
+[Please refer to our documentation](https://arauto.readthedocs.io/en/latest/how_to_use.html) to check the tutorial that we prepared to help you to build your own models.

 # Upload your data
 A [Upload file support will be added to Arauto](https://github.com/paulozip/arauto/issues/4), but you can use the Arauto REST API to send your dataset.
 Here's an example of how you can use it using cURL: